ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Ensure that the Shakespearean prefix is applied as the final step in response generation, after any model-specific formatting.
    - Status: To be implemented and tested.

-3. Model-Specific Behavior Interference (Medium Likelihood)
-   - The model-specific behavior implementation might be overriding the Shakespearean response generation.
-   - Validation: Review the interaction between model-specific logic and Shakespearean response generation.
-   - Status: To be investigated if hypotheses 1 and 2 don't fully resolve the issue.

-4. Inconsistent Shakespearean Flag Setting (New Hypothesis, Medium Likelihood)
+3. Inconsistent Shakespearean Flag Setting (Medium Likelihood)
    - The flag or variable indicating Shakespearean mode may not be consistently set or checked throughout the response generation process.
    - Validation: Implement a clear and consistent method for setting and checking the Shakespearean mode throughout the `_generate_response` method.
    - Status: To be implemented and tested.

+4. Model-Specific Behavior Interference (Low Likelihood)
+   - The model-specific behavior implementation might be overriding the Shakespearean response generation.
+   - Validation: Review the interaction between model-specific logic and Shakespearean response generation.
+   - Status: To be investigated if hypotheses 1, 2, and 3 don't fully resolve the issue.

 5. Logging Inadequacy (Low Likelihood)
    - Current logging may not provide enough detail to pinpoint where the Shakespearean response generation is failing.